MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 should provide an implementation that performs runtime checking.
 `AssertProb` has signature `((Pauli[], Qubit[], Result, Double, String, Double) -> ())`.
 The first of `Double` parameters gives the desired probability of the result, and the second one the tolerance.

-Finally, the <xref:microsoft.quantum.primitive.canon.message> function logs a message in a machine-dependent way.
+Finally, the <xref:microsoft.quantum.primitive.message> function logs a message in a machine-dependent way.
 By default, this writes the string to the console.
 `Message` has signature `((String) -> ())`, again representing that emitting a debug log message cannot be observed from within Q#.